croaky/laptop/books/sicp.md

 ## 1.2 Procedures and the Processes They Generate

-Procedures generate common shapes for processes.
+Procs generate common shapes for processes.
+Different processes
-Processes consume computational resources of time and space at different rates.
+consume computational resources of time and space at different rates.

 ### 1.2.1 Linear Recursion and Iteration

-This factorial procedure generates a linear recursive process:
+This factorial proc generates a linear recursive process:

 ```lisp
 (define (factorial n)